1

 Offering a tax abatement or credit for building an ADU can further assist with reducing the tax burden to homeowners, such as no increase in property taxes for five years.

-Complementary opportunities: Waiving or Reducing ADU-related fees for Low- and Moderate-Income Households, ADU Technical Assistance for Homeowners, Supporting Homeowners to Bring Pre-existing ADUs into Compliance
+Complementary Strategies and Opportunities: Waiving or Reducing ADU-related fees for Low- and Moderate-Income Households, ADU Technical Assistance for Homeowners, Supporting Homeowners to Bring Pre-existing ADUs into Compliance